-Beginning in the fall semester 2010, every course syllabus, including those for courses offered by distance education, must include the following language: "The University of Central Arkansas affirms its commitment to academic integrity and expects all members of the university community to accept shared responsibility for maintaining academic integrity.
-Students in this course are subject to the provisions of the University's Academic Integrity Policy, approved by the Board of Trustees as Board Policy No. 709 on February 10, 2010, and published in the Student Handbook.
+Beginning in the fall semester 2010, every course syllabus must include the following language: "The University of Central Arkansas affirms its commitment to academic integrity and expects all members of the university community to accept shared responsibility for maintaining academic integrity.
+Students in this course are subject to the provisions of the university's Academic Integrity Policy, approved by the Board of Trustees as Board Policy No. [###] on [date] and published in the Student Handbook.
 Penalties for academic misconduct in this course may include a failing grade on an assignment, a failing grade in the course, or any other course-related sanction the instructor determines to be appropriate.
 Continued enrollment in this course affirms a student's acceptance of this university policy."
 An instructor may include in the course syllabus additional information about academic integrity if he/she wishes to do so.

-D. Notification of Charge of Academic Misconduct
+D. Notification of Charge of Academic Misconduct: